 - Unroll the pastry sheets and cut each one into 6 rectangles.
 Use a fork to poke holes about a 1/4 inch from the edge.

-- Spread the cheesecake in the centers and top with Crunch Pak Apple Rings.
+- Spread the cheesecake in the centers and top with apple rings.
 Bake and cool.
-Enjoy plain or…

-- Drizzle the tops with caramel and chocolate.
+- Enjoy plain or drizzle the tops with caramel and chocolate.

 - 1 box puff pastry sheets, thawed

 - 1 (8 ounce) package cream cheese, softened

 - 1/4 cup caramel ice cream topping